 Global Nomad, an outfit of clothing that transforms from the body into a portable sanctuary, and is concerned with adaptable and sustainable fashion and its relation to global issues of social and economic migrancy.
 The wearer removes layers of clothing, each layer constituting an element of the shelter, to create an immersive sensory experience of a predominantly haptic and visual nature.
 The shelter is speedily constructed using two universally available standard chairs for support.
 Botanical references digitally embroidered onto Merino fabrics connect the wearer with nature and place.
 Global Nomad won the Habitat category at the International 2017 Red Dot Design Awards, receiving a 'Best of the Best' award and inclusion in the physical and online exhibitions and accompanying catalogue.

 Prescott, S., Nawalowalo, N., Farr, G., Kieve, P., McCrory, T., Westra, A., . . .
 Veikoso, L. (2013).
 Masi [costume designs for stage: mixed media].
 Sydney International Festival 2013, Everest Theatre, Sydney, Australia: The Conch, Pacific Theatre Comapny.

 Costume designer for Masi, a piece of visual theatre performed at the International Festival of the Arts in New Zealand in 2012, and Sydney Festival in January 2013.
 Alongside director Nina Nawalowalo and British illusionist Paul Kieve, costumes were designed to unfold a rich journey of discovery exploring loss, memory and identity, through the use of texture, line and illusion.

-BA(Hons) (Manchester Metropolitan University)
+BA(Hons) (Manchester Metropolitan University, UK)